Mohammad-Pishdar/Burger-Logger/README.md

   ## Installation

   This app is hosted on heroku using JAWSDB MySQL add-on which acts as an online host for its SQL database.
-You can access the app by clicking [here] (https://damp-springs-33070.herokuapp.com/).
+You can access the app by clicking [here](https://damp-springs-33070.herokuapp.com/).

   ## Usage